STOP KILLING US: Disability Day of Mourning(#Disabled Lives Matter #DDOM) (2015)

 Mayang Prasetyo, disabled transwoman murdered by her husband

-Melissa Stoddard, murdered by her stepmother
+Melissa Stoddard, autistic child murdered by her stepmother

 "These deaths had little to no mainstream media attention..."